 Summary

-Eleven named storms occurred across the globe in February, which was above the 1991-2020 average of seven.
-One of those reached tropical cyclone strength (≥74 mph), and one reached major tropical cyclone strength (≥111 mph).
-The global accumulated cyclone energy (ACE: an integrated metric of the strength, frequency, and duration of tropical storms) was about 55% of the 1991-2020 average for February.
+Four named storms occurred across the globe in March, which was below the 1991-2020 average of six.
+Three of those reached tropical cyclone strength (≥74 mph), and one reached major tropical cyclone strength (≥111 mph).
+The global accumulated cyclone energy (ACE: an integrated metric of the strength, frequency, and duration of tropical storms) was about 50% of the 1991-2020 average for March.

-The only major tropical cyclone was Very Intense Tropical Cyclone Djoungou in the South Indian Ocean.
-On average, a major tropical cyclone occurs in the South Indian Ocean once every February.
-Djoungou peaked with maximum sustained winds of 135 mph and a minimum central pressure of 942 mb.
-Djoungou remained in the central part of the South Indian Ocean and did not approach any major land masses.
+The only major tropical cyclone was Severe Tropical Cyclone Neville in the South Indian Ocean.
+On average, a major tropical cyclone occurs in the South Indian Ocean eight in every ten Marches.
+Neville peaked with maximum sustained winds of 130 mph and a minimum central pressure of 948 mb.
+Neville brought high surf conditions to northwestern Australia as it remained away from land in the South Indian Ocean.

-No storms were active in the North Atlantic, East Pacific, North Indian, or West Pacific.
+No storms formed in the southwest Pacific during March, which is tied with 6 other Marches as the least active on March record.
+Additionally, no storms were active in the North Atlantic, East Pacific, West Pacific, or North Indian.
 The lack of activity is more typical for these basins during the month of February.

 North Atlantic